Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 Unified Promotion Platform for Coupons and Points Buildout and Enhancement

-In VoltUp `coupon-service`, handled code issuance, code registration, direct user assignment without codes, and expiry reminder batches based on coupon-pack registration and usage windows, while applying partner-coupon payment-vendor restrictions across issuance, lookup, usage, and Admin creation flows.
+In VoltUp `promotion-service`, handled code issuance, code registration, direct user assignment without codes, and expiry reminder batches based on coupon-pack registration and usage windows, while applying partner-coupon payment-vendor restrictions across issuance, lookup, usage, and Admin creation flows.
 Separately designed point wallets and redemption order for per-accrual expiration.

 Kotlin Spring Boot Spring Batch MySQL JPA QueryDSL JDBC Distributed Lock